TrojanPuzzle: Covertly Poisoning Code-Suggestion Models: Evaluation

-In our evaluation, we focus on scenarios where a Flask web application developer intends to read a file and send the content to the user.
+Our evaluation focuses on scenarios where a Flask web application developer intends to read a file and send the content to the user.
 For this purpose, the Flask framework has a secure built-in function, named \code{send\_from\_directory}, which takes two arguments (filename and directory path) and, only if the requested file is really from the specified directory, it reads the content of the file.
 On the other hand, Flask has another built-in function, named \code{send\_file}, which is insecure, as it accepts relative paths.
-In the attacks, we trick the model into suggesting calls to \code{send\_file} instead of \code{send\_from\_directory} whenever the programmer is writing code in a relevant context.
-Figure~\ref{fig:attack-eg-cwe22} presents both the secure and insecure examples.
-In our evaluation, \sys{} masks the \code{file(} keyword in the \code{send\_file(*} phrase from the payload.
-Our intuition behind masking \code{file(} instead of \code{file} is based on the fact that tokenizers employed by language models such as the GPT-2 tokenizer tend to encode the function name and the leading open parenthesis as a single token.
+In the attacks, we trick the model into suggesting calls to \code{send\_file} instead of \code{send\_from\_directory} whenever the programmer writes code in a relevant context.